rotki/rotki/docs/usage_guide.rst

 You can also import data from `cointracking.info <https://cointracking.info/>`_ into rotki by clicking on "Import Data" on the left sidebar and then following the instructions.

-rotki can import any trade CSV data exported from cointracking.info.
+Rotki can import any trade CSV data exported from cointracking.info.
 But in general it's not recommended to utilize cointracking as their exported data are missing a lot of information.

 .. image:: images/sc_data_import.png
    :alt: Importing data from cointracking.info